Luozirui597/CI2025_lab1/README.md

 Problem 2 best fit : 35406
 Problem 3 best fit : 619154

-Maybe simulated annealing will explore more feasible solutions,I’ll try it later.
+Maybe some other algo will explore more feasible solutions,and better perform, I’ll try it later.
+I found a solution to the ice cream progress bar and output problem on the webpage.